2211846103/FundRaiser/README.md

     ```bash
     php artisan db:seed
     ```
+Side Note: If facing any problems running a command try a different terminal.(eg. Powershell => Git Bash)

 # How to run
 1. Make sure a php server is running (On Laragon or XAMPP that would be starting the Apache server)